Is Basic Medicare Coverage Enough for You?

 Basic Medicare coverage still leaves Medicare recipients vulnerable to many out-of-pocket expenses and has no out-of-pocket maximum.
 That’s why most people wonder if basic Medicare coverage will provide enough protection during their retirement years.

 Most people get Part A for free and pay a premium each month for Part B. To understand why basic Medicare coverage from Part A and Part B may not provide you with enough health insurance, you can consider basic Medicare coverage costs:

 - Medicare Part B: Besides the yearly deductible, you pay 20 percent of allowable charges for most covered healthcare.
 You may be responsible for a percent of an unknown number and not know the number until you get the bill.
-So it could be 20% of $300, or 20% of 5,600.
+For example, it could be 20% of $300, or 20% of $5,600.

 Prescriptions covered by basic Medicare